vyos/vyos-documentation/docs/configuration/protocols/igmp.rst

    Use this command to configure in the selected interface the IGMP query response timeout value (10-250) in deciseconds.
-If a report is not returned in the specified time, it will be asumed the `(S,G) or (*,G) state <https://tools.ietf.org/html/rfc7761#section-4.1>`_ has timed out.
+If a report is not returned in the specified time, it will be assumed the `(S,G) or (*,G) state <https://tools.ietf.org/html/rfc7761#section-4.1>`_ has timed out.